Disease Resistance

 Polygenic Blackleg Resistance

 When it comes to minimizing blackleg risk, it pays to choose the right canola hybrids.
-All of our VICTORY® hybrids come equipped with a durable, season-long polygenic blackleg resistance package, with combinations of major and minor genes, providing protection at every growth stage from seedling to adult.
+All of our VICTORY hybrids come equipped with a durable, season-long polygenic blackleg resistance package, which consists of combinations of major and minor genes to provide protection at every growth stage from seedling to adult.
+V25-3T also has the Rlm2 gene, for rotational flexibility.

 -